Welcome to the Systems Programming Course Homepage

 In order to pass the course, you must:

 - Submit at least 9 weekly homework

 - Get a grade >= 1 in each of the five assignments

 - Get an overall average grade >= 56.

-- PASS: Your exam grade is 100, you submitted 10 weekly homework, you submitted 5 assignments with an average grade of 110 (yes its possible. you PASS with a grade of 100
+- PASS: Your exam grade is 100, you submitted 10 weekly homework, you submitted 5 assignments with an average grade of 100.
+You PASS with a grade of 100.

 - FAIL: Your exam grade is 100, you submitted all weekly homework, you submitted 4 assignments with a grade of 100 BUT you did not submit one assignment. you don't have a written (email) exemptions from the course staff.